beamlight-bootcamp/module3-Docker-Containers/Commands-and-examples/05_buildingimages.md

 In summary, a Dockerfile is a text-based configuration file used to automate the process of creating Docker images.
 It provides a declarative and reproducible way to define the environment and dependencies of an application, enabling easy packaging and deployment of containerized applications.
 Dockerfiles are a key component of the Docker ecosystem and facilitate efficient and consistent containerization practices.

+# Dockerfile Instructions

+Certainly!
+Here are some common instructions in a Dockerfile along with their explanations:

+1. `FROM`: Specifies the base image to build upon.
+It is typically the first instruction in a Dockerfile.
+For example, `FROM python:3.8` sets the base image as the official Python 3.8 image.

+2. `RUN`: Executes a command inside the container during the build process.
+It is used to install packages, run build scripts, or perform any other necessary setup steps.
+For example, `RUN apt-get update && apt-get install -y curl` updates the package repositories and installs curl.

+3. `COPY` and `ADD`: Copies files from the host machine to the container's filesystem. `COPY` is used for copying local files or directories, while `ADD` allows additional features such as URL retrieval and automatic extraction of compressed files.
+For example, `COPY app.py /app/` copies the `app.py` file from the host to the `/app/` directory in the container.

+4. `WORKDIR`: Sets the working directory for subsequent instructions in the Dockerfile.
+It is used to provide a relative path for other instructions like `RUN`, `COPY`, and `CMD`.
+For example, `WORKDIR /app` sets the working directory as `/app`.

+5. `EXPOSE`: Informs Docker that the container listens on specified network ports at runtime.
+It does not actually publish the ports.
+It serves as documentation for the intended network ports to be exposed.
+For example, `EXPOSE 8080` indicates that the container listens on port 8080.

+6. `CMD`: Specifies the default command to run when the container starts.
+It provides the main purpose of the container and can include command-line arguments.
+If the `CMD` is overridden at runtime, the provided command will be executed instead.
+For example, `CMD ["python", "app.py"]` sets the default command as `python app.py`.

+7. `ENTRYPOINT`: Similar to `CMD`, it specifies the command to run when the container starts.
+However, unlike `CMD`, the `ENTRYPOINT` command is not overridden by the command provided at runtime.
+It becomes the entry point or "entry function" of the container.
+For example, `ENTRYPOINT ["python", "app.py"]` sets the entry point as `python app.py`.

+8. `ENV`: Sets environment variables inside the container.
+It is used to provide configuration options or runtime parameters to the application.
+For example, `ENV API_KEY=123456` sets an environment variable `API_KEY` with the value `123456`.

+These are just a few commonly used instructions in a Dockerfile.
+There are additional instructions available, such as `LABEL`, `USER`, `VOLUME`, and `ARG`, which provide more advanced functionality for building Docker images.
+The choice and usage of instructions depend on the specific requirements and configuration of your containerized application.